suvetha24/20CYS281-Operating-System-Lab/Assets/MultiThreading.md

 - myFunc - Function to be called once the thread is created
 - parameters - parameters to the function (myFunc) called or NULL

-### Sample Example Program
+### Example Program 1 - Passing Single Parameter

 ```
 /*
 @Author: Ramaguru Radhakrishnan
 @Date: 21 - Dec - 2022
-@Description: Creation and Execution of a simple thread
+@Description: Creation and Execution of a simple thread using single parameter
 */

 #include <pthread.h>